alanvardy/alan_vardy/posts/2022/09-10-graphite-stacked-prs.md

 ![Merge conflict or context switch](merge.png "Merge conflict or context switch")

-Ok, and now we have done the next item; what now?
+Either way, we have now completed the next item; what now?
 Let's do it again.
 And therefore, by the end of the day, the damage is done.
 We will either be mentally scattered by too many different tasks or [emotionally shattered by the inevitable rebasing](https://threkk.medium.com/escaping-a-git-merge-hell-e08f37511f37).
 And all we wanted to do was the right thing.

-So, we eventually wise up and start writing vast PRs, because then we can stay in the flow longer, rebase less often, and be blocked waiting on reviews less.
-Then, of course, we feel ashamed to have abandoned the ideal, but we had no choice, right?
+So, eventually, we'll wise up and start writing vast PRs, that allow us to stay in the flow longer, rebase less frequently, and not be blocked by pending reviews as often.
+But now we feel ashamed because we have abandoned the ideal.
+Yet,  we had no choice, right?

 ## Enter stacked PRs